 I was running version 22.214.171.124 when I wrote this.
 Since there have been drastic software improvements!

 I had no problems figuring out how to use the software.
 It is very straightforward.
 Your main screen consists of your folders and files.
 Across the top are options to open the menu, create a folder, create a notebook, access Quick Sheets, or search.
 You can see the battery life, Wi-Fi connection, and sync status across the bottom of the main screen.

 Tip: Talking about distraction-free, it doesn’t even have a clock!

 I'm not going to go into details about the software interface.
 I do think it works well and is pretty smooth.
-It would be best if you remembered this is an e-ink device and the pages refresh, which is different from a typical tablet.
+It would be best to remember that this is an e-ink device, and the pages refresh differs from a typical tablet.
 I feel like the refresh is faster than my Kindle Paperwhite.
 I have not had any issues with the performance.

 Sometimes the swipe event does not register, and I have to swipe multiple times to get it to swap between pages or close a notebook.
 If you swipe in the right place and with enough motion, it is not an issue.

 Tip: You can close any notebook or PDF you are on by swiping down from the top of the screen.
 Much faster than trying to use the menu.

 You can create Layers on your page, allowing you to manipulate one layer without affecting the other layers.
 With this, you can make more elaborate sketches, diagrams, or even add text over a custom background.

 Another cool feature is the ability to convert your handwriting to text.
 This feature works as well as can be expected.
 Your writing must be clear enough for it to recognize the words.
 It appears you can only convert one or more pages to text.
 Once the conversion is complete, you have no choice but to email it somewhere.
 You can't save the converted text to the device.